What about that dream job? Is the time right to make a change?

-This time of working remotely and sheltering-in-place introduces a unique opportunity for self-reflection and the chance to define what you truly want to do.
+If you’re working remotely this is a unique opportunity for self-reflection and the chance to define what you truly want to do.

 Think about your ideal situation: can you describe it?
-Or is it just a desire to get away from your current situation into something else.
+Or is it just a desire to get away from your current job into something else.

 To find out, you first need to look inward.
 Think about the things you like to do; what inspires you.
 What drives you to spend all day working on a project or favorite task?

-Try to describe your ideal job, the job that is your ikigai1, your reason to get up in the morning.
+Try to describe your ideal job, your reason to get up in the morning.
 Create a list of your values and the things you like to do, the things you’re good at.
-The cross section of these three lists is your ikigai.

 What do these say about you?
 Listing them will help you identify what kind of organization you want to join, discovering one that embraces your values.
 Making this connection between your values and a corresponding organization or company points to what you want and clarifies which one will fulfill these aspirations for you.